Purana Qila: Sher Mandal

 The Sher Mandal named for Farid (Sher Shah) who had tried to finish what was ordered by Babur but had died during the initial phase and so construction was halted until the arrival of Humayun.

 This double-storeyed octagonal tower of red sandstone with steep stairs leading up to the roof was intended to be higher than its existing height.
 Its original builder was Babur who ordered the construction and was used as a personal observatory and library for his son Humayun, finished only after he recaptured the fort.
 It is also one of the first observatories of Delhi, the earliest being in Pir Ghaib at Hindu Rao at Ridge built in the 14th century by Firoz Shah Tughlaq.
 The tower is topped by an octagonal chhatri supported by eight pillars and decorated with white marble in typical Mughal style.

 Inside, there are remnants of the decorative plaster-work and traces of stone-shelving where, presumably, the emperor's books were placed.

 This was also the spot where, on 24 January 1556 Humayun fell from the second floor to his death.
 He slipped while hastening to the evening prayers, following his hobby of astronomical star gazing at the top of this private observatory.
 He fell headlong down the stairs and died of his injuries two days later.
 Entry inside the library is now prohibited.

 Outlying monuments

-Several other monuments lie around the complex, like Kairul Manzil, mosque built by Maham Anga, Akbar's foster-mother, and which was later used as a madarsa.
+Several other monuments are strewn around the complex, like Kairul Manzil, mosque built by Maham Anga, Akbar's foster-mother, and which was later used as a madarsa.
 Sher Shah Suri Gate or Lal Darwaza, which was the southern gate to Shergarh, also lies opposite the Purana Qila complex, across Mathura Road, south-east of the Kairul Manzil.

-Timings

-The normal visiting hours are from 7:00 A.M. to 5:00 pm.